Overview

 (Note: Please wear Full sleeves and Full Track Pants, this will protect your body and skin from Sun / Thorns / Insects / Prickles, etc)

-• 75% refund if notified via phone conversation 8 or more days prior to the event date.
+• 75% refund within 5-7 working days, if notified 8 or more days prior to the event date.

-• 50 % refund if notified via phone conversation 4 to 7 days prior to the event date.
+• 50 % refund within 5-7 working days, if notified 4 to 7 days prior to the event date.

-• No refund if the cancellation requested is less than 3 days prior to the event date
+• No refund within 5-7 working days, if notified less than 3 days prior to the event date

 • No show No Refund.